silviabotros/gh-ost/doc/cheatsheet.md

 ### Special configurations

-#### Master-master
+#### Source-source

-Master-master setups are supported, but at this time only active-passive.
-An active-active setup, where both masters write to the migrated table, is not supported at this stage. `gh-ost` requires you to acknowledge master-master via:
+Source-source setups are supported, but at this time only active-passive.
+An active-active setup, where both source write to the migrated table, is not supported at this stage. `gh-ost` requires you to acknowledge source-source via:

 ```
 gh-ost --allow-master-master
 ```

-`gh-ost` will pick one of the masters to work on.
-You may additionally force `gh-ost` to pick a particular master of your choice:
+`gh-ost` will pick one of the sources to work on.
+You may additionally force `gh-ost` to pick a particular source of your choice:

 ```
 gh-ost --allow-master-master --assume-master-host=a.specific.master.com